cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

 $ starport chain serve
 ```

-The `starport chain serve` command will do several things:
+The `starport chain serve` command downloads dependencies and compiles the source code into a binary called `chaind`.
+The command:

-  - install all dependicies
+  - Installs all dependicies
-  - it will build protobuff files
+  - Builds protobuff files
-  - compile the application
+  - Compiles the application
-  - it will initialize the node with a single validator
+  - Initializes the node with a single validator
-  - it will add accounts
+  - Adds accounts

-so at the end it will give you a testnet with a node running.
+After this command completes, you have a testnet with a running node.

 Take a look at the `config.yml` file in the `chain` folder:

 ```yaml
 accounts: